rust-lang/rfcs/text/3334-niche.md

   set the field.
 Future extensions could allow safely setting the field, after verifying in a compiler-visible manner that the value works.
 For instance:
-- **`derive(TryInto)`**: Rust could support deriving `TryInto` from the contained type to the structure.
+- **`derive(TryInto)`**: Rust could support deriving `TryInto` from the contained type to the struct.
 The implementation could explicitly check the range, and return an error if not in-range.
 This would avoid the need to write explicit `unsafe` code, and many uses may be able to elide or coalesce the check if the compiler can prove the range of a value at compile time.
 - **Lints**: Multiple lints may help users define niches, or detect usages of